KOROK

 Which curvature to choose?

 Beginners will opt for a standard bow stick.
 An advanced or expert player looking primarily to control the ball, pass or shoot, will choose a "mid bow" stick.
-An expert player who likes to dribble, play in 3D and have perfect control of the ball when moving fast, will choose a "low bow" stick.
+An expert player who likes to dribble, play in 3D and have perfect control of the ball during fast movements, will choose a "low bow" stick.
 For "drag-flicks", choose an "extra low bow" stick.

 How much does a stick weigh?